andre-miko/mockup-os/README.md

 ---

-## What if you could just build it directly?
+## What Mockup OS actually does

-Mockup OS lets you go from idea → working frontend instantly.
+Mockup OS helps you build a **complete, working frontend experience** — without a backend — so you can:

-- Generate real React screens with AI
-- Navigate them like a real product
+- See the product as it will actually feel
-- Validate flows, states, and edge cases early
+- Validate every screen, state, and flow
-- Iterate without design handoffs
+- Iterate quickly with AI assistance

-No wireframes.
-No translation.
-No redesign cycle.
+- Lock everything down before development starts

+This is not about design.

+This is about removing ambiguity before engineering begins.

 ---

-## What is Mockup OS?
+## Important: What this is (and is not)

-Mockup OS is a **code-first system for building complete frontends as real applications** — before any backend exists.

-- Real routes
-- Real components
-- Real state
-- Real flows

-Everything behaves like the final product.

-AI operates inside a **validated system**, ensuring consistency across the entire UI.
+### ✅ What this IS

+- A system for building **high-fidelity, working UI mockups**
+- A way to define **every screen, state, and flow**
+- A tool to **validate the frontend before backend work begins**
+- A generator of **structured handoff packages for engineers**

+### ❌ What this is NOT

+- Not a full application builder
+- Not a backend system
+- Not something you deploy to production as-is

+Mockup OS does not replace engineering.

+It prepares engineering.

 ---